-In order to show that Applicants are consistent with the criteria and standards of continuity and coordination of care, Applicants shall demonstrate:
+Factors used to evaluate continuity of care include:

-1. Care coordination

-- a.
-That policies and procedures for internal communication and service coordination have been developed. - b.
-That staffing patterns are consistent with the Department of Health or national standards to ensure continuity and quality of care for all patients at optimal levels. - c.
-That it has adequate resources and procedures to monitor patient progress, and as necessary, provide or arrange for follow-up care. - d.
-That services are coordinated and interlinked with other clinical and non-clinical providers and human service delivery systems in the community to promote holistic care.

-2. Referral process

-- a.
-Referral agreements to connect patients with appropriate services, and include provisions for linkages to primary, secondary, and tertiary levels of care as needed. - b.
-Written policies and guidelines for making referrals.

-3. Discharge planning and safe transitions
+- 1. Care coordination - a.
+Applicants shall demonstrate written policies and procedures for internal communication and service coordination. - b.
+Applicants shall demonstrate staffing patterns consistent with the Department of Health or national standards to ensure continuity of care for all patients at optimal levels. - c.
+Applicants must demonstrate that they have adequate resources and procedures to monitor patient progress, and as necessary, provide follow-up care. - d.
+Applicants shall demonstrate that services are coordinated and interlinked with other nonclinical providers and human service delivery systems in the community to promote holistic care of the individual. - 2.
+Referral process - a.
+Applicants shall demonstrate referral agreements to connect patients with appropriate services, and include provisions for linkages to primary, secondary, and tertiary levels of care as needed. - b.
+Applicants shall demonstrate written policies and guidelines making referrals. - c.
+Applicants should develop formal agreements with providers who see uninsured patients so that they have admitting privileges to hospitals. - 3.
+Discharge planning and safe transitions - a.
+Applicants shall demonstrate written policies and procedures for discharge planning and follow-up care, including how patients and families are educated prior to discharge on the practices to be followed for patients at home. - b.
+Applicants shall demonstrate that medical records and information system enable transfer of health information, physically and/or electronically, from one service provider to another, and procedures for confirmation of receipt.
+Records should include, at minimum, written summaries of care rendered as well as current patient care data.

-- a.
-Written policies and procedures for discharge planning and follow-up care, including how patients and families are educated prior to discharge on the practices to be followed for patients at home. - b.
-Medical records and information systems enable transfer of health information, physically and/or electronically, from one service provider to another, and procedures for confirmation of receipt.
-Records should include, at minimum, written summaries of care rendered as well as current patient care data. - c.
-Procedures for follow-up with patients after discharge including phone calls, visits, and medical reconciliation as appropriate. - d.
-Hospitals shall demonstrate that they have developed formal agreements with providers who see uninsured patients in order to ensure that patients will receive a continuum of care.
+- c.
+Applicants shall demonstrate procedures for follow-up with patients after discharge including phone calls, visits, and medical reconciliation as appropriate. - d.
+Applicants that include hospitals shall demonstrate develop formal agreements with providers who see uninsured patients so that they have admitting privileges to hospitals.

 To demonstrate continuity of care, Applicants should give clear and convincing evidence for each of the requirements above.
+For example, copies of referral agreements, databases to support clinical and nonclinical referrals, written procedures for care transitions, and discharge plan templates.